sannawag/Mashup-synthesis-lit-review/README.md

 This paper uses the Viterbi algorithm to concatenate sound units, and uses a similarity measure to give a score for both sequence and segment.
 However, each unit is half of a note, so there are some additional features of a different (e.g. ADSR).

+Sequence and segment scores are calculated using a sum of weighted feature costs.
+The segment scores have different options, depending on whether much change is expected (e.g. onset), or not (e.g. sustain).

 A database is used for the units, which are organized by "category descriptors (e.g. violin → strings → instrument)", "static descriptors (e.g. Midi note number)", and "dynamic descriptors (e.g. fundamental frequency).